mother-of-all-self-hosting/ansible-role-traefik-certs-dumper/README.md

 - it will wait for certificates for the specified domain (`DOMAIN_NAME`) to become available (e.g. `/traefik-certs-dumper/dumped-certificates/DOMAIN_NAME/certificate.crt` and `/traefik-certs-dumper/dumped-certificates/DOMAIN_NAME/privatekey.key`)

 By default, the "waiter" service waits for 30 seconds (configurable via `traefik_certs_dumper_waiter_max_iterations`) before giving up and aborting execution of your service.

+## Development

+You can optionally install [pre-commit](https://pre-commit.com/) so that simple mistakes are checked and noticed before changes are pushed to a remote branch.
+See [`.pre-commit-config.yaml`](./.pre-commit-config.yaml) for which hooks are to be executed.

+See [this section](https://pre-commit.com/#usage) on the official documentation for usage.